redmojo7/web_lab/README.md

 ### Phase 1: Setup and Configuration
  1. Create project repository and README file
- 2. Set up development environment and install necessary tools and dependencies
+ 2. Determine the necessary tools and dependencies for the development environment, such as the programming language, framework, and database, and install them
  3. Configure Docker setup for the web application
+ 4. Develop a main website for users to practice exploiting web application vulnerabilities
+ 5. Integrate a Docker-in-Docker (dind) setup in the project
 ### Phase 2: Vulnerability Demonstrations
  1. Implement injection attack demonstrations (SQL injection, command injection, etc.)
  2. Implement broken authentication and session management demonstrations
  3. Implement cross-site scripting (XSS) and cross-site request forgery (CSRF) demonstrations
  4. Implement insufficient logging and monitoring demonstrations
+### Phase 3: Penetration Testing and Vulnerability Exploration
+ 1. Conduct penetration testing to identify additional vulnerabilities and weaknesses in the web application
+ 2. Explore and experiment with different tools and techniques for identifying and exploiting vulnerabilities
-### Phase 3: Fixing Vulnerabilities
+### Phase 4: Fixing Vulnerabilities
  1. Analyze and prioritize vulnerabilities found in the testing phase
  2. Develop and implement fixes for identified vulnerabilities
  3. Conduct additional testing to ensure vulnerabilities are successfully fixed
-### Phase 4: Documentation and Publication
+### Phase 5: Documentation and Publication
  1. Create detailed documentation on the vulnerabilities demonstrated and how to prevent them
  2. Publish the project on a public platform (GitHub, etc.) for others to use and learn from
- 3. Share the project and findings with the wider web application security community
+ 3. Provide guidance and resources for users to continue learning and exploring web application security on their own.

 ## Contributing